 Tips:

-Sugar Ratio: you can make this ratio anything you'd like it to be.
+- Sugar Ratio: you can make this ratio anything you’d like.
 While a simple syrup is 1:1, you can do 1 Cup Sugar to 1 Cup Water or flip that for less sweet craisins.

-Drying time: If you are drying to snack, you don't have to get these to a raisin consistency.
-They can be softer, though you'll want to store them in the fridge for best results.
+- Drying time: If you are drying them to snackon, you don’t have to get these to a raisin consistency.
+They can be softer, though you’ll want to store them in the fridge for best results.
 Dry a little longer to get a storage option.

-Storing: Cranberries that are pulled early for a softer texture will need to be stored in the fridge if not eaten in a few days.
+- Storing: Cranberries pulled early for a softer texture will need to be stored in the fridge if not eaten in a few days.

 Storage: